 MERCHANDISE

-Producer shall not create and/or sell (or authorise any third party to create and/or sell) any Merchandise containing any element of the Hull 2017 Brand or which implies an association with UK City of Culture provided that any catalogue relating to the Production may contain the Hull 2017 Brand.
+Producer shall not create and/or sell (or authorise any third party to create and/or sell) any Merchandise containing any element of the Hull 2017 Brand or which implies an association with UK City of Culture provided that any catalogue relating to the Production may contain the Hull 2017 Brand, unless agreed in writing with and approved by Hull 2017.

 Producer and Hull 2017 shall discuss in good faith (i) the possibility that Hull 2017 Merchandise shall be sold at all venues where the Production is held and (ii) that Hull 2017 may create merchandise relating to the Production.